Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 	- Note1: Please change the CERT define to the appropriate cert define if not using the global portal.azure.com server, defines for which are laid out in `certs.c`

 	- Note2: Due to RAM limits, you must select just one CERT define.

+6. Navigate to the AzureIoTUtility library location, typically `C:\Users\<your username>\Documents\Arduino\libraries\AzureIoTUtility\src` on Windows, and `~/Arduino/libraries/AzureIoTUtility/src` on Linux.
+- Once there, ensure that tlsio_mbedtls.c either is NOT in the `adapters` folder or IS defined/commented out, as this file will produce compile errors when building for esp8266.

+7. Run the sample.

+8. Access the [SparkFun Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-thingdev-getstartedkit/) tutorial to learn more about Microsoft Sparkfun Dev Kit.

+9. Access the [Huzzah Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-huzzah-getstartedkit/) tutorial to learn more about Microsoft Huzzah Dev Kit.

+## ESP32

+##### Sparkfun ESP32 Thing, Adafruit ESP32 Feather , or generic ESP32 board

+1. Install esp32 board support into your Arduino IDE.

+    - Start Arduino and open Preferences window.

+    - Enter `https://dl.espressif.com/dl/package_esp32_index.json` into Additional Board Manager URLs field.
+You can add multiple URLs, separating them with commas.

+    - Open Boards Manager from Tools > Board menu and install esp32 platform 1.0.2 or later

+    - Select your ESP32 board from Tools > Board menu after installation

+2. Open the `iothub_II_telemetry_sample` example from the Arduino IDE File->Examples->AzureIoTHub menu.

+3. Update Wifi SSID/Password in `iot_configs.h`

+    - Ensure you are using a wifi network that does not require additional manual steps after connection, such as opening a web browser.

+4. Update IoT Hub Connection string in `iot_configs.h`

+5. Navigate to where your esp8266 board package is located, typically in `C:\Users\<your username>\AppData\Local\Arduino15\packages` on Windows and `~/.arduino15/packages/` on Linux

+- Locate the board's platform.txt and add the define -DDONT_USE_UPLOADTOBLOB on line 53 (build.extra_flags=)

+6. Navigate to the AzureIoTUtility library location, typically `C:\Users\<your username>\Documents\Arduino\libraries\AzureIoTUtility\src` on Windows, and `~/Arduino/libraries/AzureIoTUtility/src` on Linux
+- Once there, ensure that tlsio_mbedtls.c is in the `adapters` folder.

 7. Run the sample.